hive-keychain/keychain-sdk/README.md

 ## keychain-sdk

-This class is a way to handle hive-keychain requests, using Typescript.
-The purpose is to make it easy for devs and reduce lines of code and complexity.
+This class is a way to handle Hive Keychain requests, with Typescript support.
+The purpose is to allow developers to integrate Keychain in a seemless manner.

 ### Installation